benkulcsar/reddit-metrics/README.md

 ## What's this?

-This repository is dedicated to one of my hobby projects, which focuses on visualizing upvote ratios and other metrics for selected subreddits.
+This repository is dedicated to one of my hobby projects, which focuses on visualising upvote ratios and other metrics for selected subreddits.

 **[Link to the dashboard](https://datastudio.google.com/reporting/865759fa-0b1a-4bee-8b67-89cb2ed0d2f0 "Looker Studio")**